 Below, we’ve compiled half a dozen recommendations based on interviews with and research from threat assessment experts concerned about this issue.
 Not all of these ideas will go over well in newsrooms, and as journalists, we can see arguments for and against these practices.
 But given the scope of the copycat problem, they are worthy of serious consideration and debate.
 [Ed. note: For more on that debate, see Follman’s opinion piece in the New York Times.]

 Report on the perpetrator forensically and with dispassionate language.
 Avoid terms like “lone wolf” and “school shooter,” which may carry cachet with young men aspiring to attack.
-Instead use “perpetrator,” “act of lone terrorism,” and “act of mass murder.”
+Instead use language such as “perpetrator,” “lone act of terrorism,” and “act of mass murder.”

 Minimize use of the perpetrator’s name.
 When it isn’t necessary to repeat it, don’t.
 And don’t include middle names gratuitously, a common practice for distinguishing criminal suspects from others of the same name, but which can otherwise lend a false sense of their importance.